AdobeDocs/marketo-apis/src/pages/index.md

 Marketo API include REST, SOAP, and Javascript APIs, plus code for working with mobile devices and email templates.

+The REST API allows for remote execution of many of the system's capabilities.
+From creating programs to bulk lead import, there are a large number of options which allow fine-grained control of a Marketo instance.

 ## Discover

 <DiscoverBlock width="100%" slots="heading, link, text"/>